openapi4j/openapi4j/openapi-operation-validator/README.md

 ## Supported adapters

-Adapters' dependencies are not provided, you must add the one you need.
+Adapters dependencies are not provided, you must add the one you need.

 See [openapi-operation-adapters](https://github.com/openapi4j/openapi4j/tree/master/openapi-operation-adapters) to get the list of currently available adapters and further documentation.